menu

 Occupations and Workforce

-When you are in Berlin, you'll notice that it is more blue-collar than most other communities in America.
-57.40% of Berlin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Berlin is generally considered to be a blue-collar town.
+57.40% of the Berlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Berlin is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Berlin who work in office and administrative support (12.43%), sales jobs (9.17%), and farm management occupations (5.92%).

 Setting & Lifestyle

-Berlin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Berlin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Berlin is worth considering.